 6. To meet new people.
-Many!
+Indeed, many!
 And from different cultures too, so they can teach us a lot.

 7. To gather stories to tell in the future.

 8. To take beautiful pictures & save those moments forever (but don’t let it ruin beautiful moments).
-It’s awesome to look back at pictures I took during my first trip 8 years ago.
+For example: it’s awesome to look back at pictures I took during my first trip 8 years ago.

-9. To take fun short videos and create a Quik-video; One of my favorite apps.
+9. To take fun short videos and create a Quik-video: At this point one of my favorite apps.

-11. For the feeling of complete freedom: you’re free to go almost anywhere!
+11. For the feeling of complete freedom.
+After all, you’re free to go almost anywhere!

 12. For some future inspiration.
 Get your mind clear about what you want and what you don’t want in life.
 You’ll come to realize what is most important to you.

-13. To train your patience.
-Things will not go your way and people will not act the way you’re used to.
-Maybe they don’t even speak your language.
-I must say China is a good choice for this.
+13. To train your patience, because things will not go your way and people will not act the way you’re used to.
+Maybe they also don’t even speak your language.
+I must say countries like China are a good choice for this.